moscovium-mc/readme-guestbook/README.md

 > **Guidelines:** Be creative, share your thoughts, say hello.
 Keep it respectful—no spam or malicious content.

 > [!TIP]
-> This guestbook automatically updates when you close an issue.
-Your signature will appear within minutes!
+> This guestbook automatically updates when an issue is closed.

 ---